What post types does it support? How does it integrate with SEO?

 - Supported by all modern web browsers

-Our Storytelling template is only available through the Engage Enhanced Experience package.
-To try out a preview, please contact your Customer Success Manager here at Engage and see if Storytelling is right for you.
+Our Storytelling template is only available through the Live Enhanced Experience package.
+To try out a preview, please contact your Customer Success Manager here at Live and see if Storytelling is right for you.

 Once Storytelling has been activated in your account, any users with permission to create a stream can create a new Story: